jordelver/elver.me/uses/index.md

 - _MONITOR_ -- [Apple Studio Display] with regular glass.
 Almost everything I've been waiting for since 2016.
 Time to get rid of the disappointing [ASUS PB279Q].
-The speakers very good, but it's true, the webcam is _not_ good.
+The speakers are very good, but it's true, the webcam is _not_.

 - _KEYBOARD_ -- [Vortexgear Pok3r] keyboard (with [GMK Dracula] custom
   keycaps).
 I generally like this keyboard, but I do occasionally knock the